-Sure, the brunch concept is not traditionally Finnish and has only become popular in the past decade, but today this happy marriage of breakfast and lunch is a staple of any young and trendy Tampereans weekend calendar – and really who would want to say no to a sumptuous feast?
+Sure, the brunch concept is not traditionally Finnish and has only become popular in the past decade.
+Still, today this happy marriage of breakfast and lunch is a staple of any young and trendy Tampereans weekend calendar – and really who would want to say no to a sumptuous feast?

 There is a lot of variety, and special requirements such as gluten-free and vegan are well catered for with their creative offerings.